KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

 \paragraph{\reqo: Find all semantic targets.} \task requires finding all relevant targets within a given document.
 The term "all" refers to multiple aspects: finding all multiple answers (baidu, wechat, weibo), all occurrences of each answer (baidu appears two times in the document), and all lexical variations of mentions for each answer (Weibo, Sina).

 \paragraph{\reqtw: Utilize external knowledge.} Expanding the matching space from lexical to semantic introduces a comprehensive connection between query and target units.
-However, in many cases, the targets contain additional information beyond the semantic information present in the input document.
+However, in many cases, targets contain extra information beyond the input document.
 By effectively leveraging this additional information through utilization of external knowledge, we can further bridge the semantic gap between the query and the targets.

 \paragraph{\reqth: Search in real-time.} \task inherits the practicality of in-document search, such as \ctrlf, which emphasizes real-time search to minimize the time on finding targets within the input document.
 The complexity of \task lies in effectively balancing real-time applicability with the performance of finding all matching targets by leveraging external knowledge.